 5. Cytotechnologist

 Cytotechnologists analyze cells under a microscope to detect diseases like cancer.
-It’s detailed, precision-based work, and you’ll play a key role in early detection, which can make a huge difference in patient outcomes.
+It’s detailed, precision-based work, and you’ll play a key role in early detection, making this one of the most impactful and specialized MLS jobs.

-- How much you can make: The average salary is around $88,671, but with more experience and certifications, you could be looking at $104,402.
+- How much you can make: The median annual salary is around $97,240, but with more experience and certifications, you could earn over $110,000.

 - Why it’s great: It’s a highly specialized field, and the demand for cytotechnologists is growing as early cancer detection becomes more critical.